StarHub: Mobile services

 StarHub provides mobile services through its subsidiary StarHub Mobile.
 Since its launch on 1 April 2000, StarHub has been Singapore's fastest growing mobile operator.
 It has close to two million customers and is the second largest mobile network operator with close to 30% market share.

 On 27 May 2003, it became the first mobile operator in Singapore to commercially launch BlackBerry, a hand-held wireless device providing e-mail, telephone, text messaging, web browsing and other wireless data access.
-Customers trials of 3G services began in November 2004, and was launched in April 2005.
+Customers trials of 3G services began in November 2004, and was released in April 2005.

 In January 2005, StarHub announced that it would form an exclusive strategic partnership for i-mode in Singapore with NTT DoCoMo, a subsidiary of StarHub's major shareholder NTT.
 Customer trials started in October 2005, and the service was launched on 18 November.

 On 15 July 2009, StarHub became the first mobile operator in the Asia Pacific region to commercially launch a HSPA+ service.
 Branded as MaxMobile Elite, StarHub's HSPA+ service offers download speeds up to 21 Mbit/s nationwide.